jaehyungkim0/GBFV-Boot-CKKS-1/README.md

 # Instructions

-Hello reviewers, this is an anonymous repository for the submission.
 To execute our implementation, go to examples/singleparty/ckks_bootstrapping/high_precision directory and run main.go.
 It will then run the GBFV bootstrapping from CKKS.

 # Lattigo: lattice-based multiparty homomorphic encryption library in Go